3-Ingredient Biscuits (Updated)

 This is a variation of an original recipe published in Southern Biscuits.

 Editor's Note (Dec.
 17, 2017): Instructions updated.
 Ingredients are the same.
 Happy baking!

 Earlier this year, I discovered these amazing biscuits on Pinterest.
 Several food bloggers have put their spin on the original recipe that's published in a wonderful book, Southern Biscuits.
 It's written by Nathalie Dupree.
 I had to make them with my own twist which is less butter.
 The biscuits are crusty outside with a creamy-melt-in-your-mouth texture.
 Make sure the butter and cream cheese (full fat) are VERY cold.
 This helps the dough stay firm while kneading.
 The cream cheese replaces the buttermilk and shortening traditionally used to make homemade biscuits.
 Use sifted flour to get an accurate measurement.
 Un-sifted

-1 package (8 ounces) full fat cream cheese, softened
+1 package (8 ounces) full fat cold cream cheese, cut into small pieces

 Copyright 2010-2017 by Beverly Davis Unlimited.